vikv1/form-app/README.md

 inputObservations[observation.uuid] = observation
 ```

-In practice, you should run a new tracking request with an updated set of input observations periodically to capture objects that were not present in your initial nomination frame.
+In practice, you should periodically run a new tracking request with an updated set of input observations  to capture objects that weren't present in your initial nomination frame.
 For instance, you could create a new [`VNTrackObjectRequest`](https://developer.apple.com/documentation/vision/vntrackobjectrequest) every ten frames.